Encrypting Apache Kafka on Heroku with Your Encryption Key

 Step 3: Add Details and Set Permissions

 heroku-data) and press Next.
-There is no requirement to further configure key administrative permissions.
+There’s no requirement to further configure key administrative permissions.
 Click Next.

 When defining key usage permissions, scroll to the bottom to Add another AWS account.
 Enter the Heroku Data AWS Account ID (